Yeicor/surreal/README.md

 new vertex, creating a line (2D) or triangle (3D) and adds to the processing queue the new point (2D) or edges (3D).
 The queue is processed in a loop in the same way.
 It also detects when we reached the other end of the surface and properly closes the surface, finishing the algorithm.
-To support multiple closed surfaces, a simple voxel sampler with gradient descent to find the surface is used
+To support multiple closed surfaces, a simple voxel sampler with gradient descent to find the surface is used.

-This allows it to create a 4 line square in 12 microseconds and a 12 face cube in 120 microseconds.
+For example, it is capable of creating squares and cubes with the optimal number of lines/faces very fast, no matter the transform applied to them.